 So, you know, historically speaking, Trump did pretty good.

-It was well worth his time to go out there and campaign so hard as he did in Florida and Missouri and Indiana and North Dakota came pretty close in uh Montana and a couple of other places.
+It was well worth his time to go out there and campaign so hard as he did in Florida and Missouri and Indiana and North Dakota.

 You don't win them all.

-I didn't like when Obama won and then won re-election.
+I didn't like when Obama won and then won reelection.

-I especially thought that he could have been beaten in 2012, more than more than 2008, but you know, it doesn't always go your way.
+I especially thought that he could have been beaten in 2012 more than 2008.

-It's not making the people of Florida a laughing stock, it's making the people that control these elections a laughing stock, and the people of Florida deserve better than what Broward and Palm Beach County keep doing to them.
+And the people of Florida deserve better than what Broward and Palm Beach County keep doing to them.

-It's not it's not Florida that's the problem.
+It's not Florida that's the problem.

 It's these few people in charge that run these elections, but only in two of the 67 counties.

-And the fact that they, you know, pull this crap year in and year out, and they don't abide by the law of the constitution, and they get away with it is fairly unbelievable.
+And the fact that they, you know, pull this crap year in and year out and they don't abide by the law of the Constitution and they get away with it is fairly unbelievable.

-You know, if you look at there's a stark difference in the lawsuits filed by Scott and his Florida team and Nelson, because the lawsuits filed by the Scott campaign, they're there to make sure the Florida law, which is designed to prevent voter fraud, is followed.
+You know, if you look at there's a stark difference in the lawsuits filed by Scott and his Florida team and Nelson, because the lawsuits filed by the Scott campaign, they're there to make sure that Florida law, which is designed to prevent voter fraud, is followed.

-If you look at the lawsuits followed filed by the Democrats and Nelson's campaign and National Democrats and good old Mark Elliott from Clinton's campaign, they want they want the Florida laws disregarded.
+If you look at the lawsuits filed by the Democrats and Nelson's campaign and National Democrats and good old Mark Elliott from Clinton's campaign, they want the Florida laws disregarded and in an effort to count ballots that were never lawful and conduct that was never adhered to.

 That's what they're looking for.